EU Based QPPV – Is Your Company Ready for Brexit?

 As Brexit negotiations reach their most critical point, it looks today (October 17th, 2019) that a deal is in sight.
 The EU and the UK have agreed a deal and the UK Parliament are now set to vote on the deal on October 20th.
 Therefore, companies that have not yet arranged for an EU based QPPV must do so urgently.

-And our team of EU based QPPV’s can help.
+Our team of EU based QPPV’s can help.

 The UK as a Third Country